-&lt;sup>62 A set of draft regulations on certificate management was issued in September 2022: National Public Key Infrastructure Draft General Rules; Draft Procedures for Creation, Use and Storage of Database of Digital Signature Certificates; Draft Registration Procedures; and Certificate Service Tariff Determination Methodology. / John Gregory and Delgermaa Anbat signatures are governed around the world.
-While the UNCITRAL Model Law on Electronic Signatures that is the equivalent to the Mongolian legislation is phrased in technology-neutral language, i.e., it does not expressly require any particular technology to operate, in practice its provision on signatures presumed to be reliable is usually taken to describe digital signatures using public-key cryptography.
+There are other technical requirements for the usual use of digital signatures that are beyond the scope of this report.
+63 Those requirements are very much in the mainstream of how digital signatures are governed around the world.
+64 While the UNCITRAL Model Law on Electronic Signatures that is the equivalent to the Mongolian legislation is phrased in technology-neutral language, i.e., it does not expressly require any particular technology to operate, in practice its provision on signatures presumed to be reliable is usually taken to describe digital signatures using public-key cryptography.